rafaelcanalesduron/semi-website/knowledge-base/start/onboarding-brief.md

 ---
 layout: article-start
 title: Onboarding Brief
-description: How do we help you on-board into the SeMI network.
+description: What it means to onboard to the SeMI Network.
 topic: Start
 tags: ['business', 'why', 'product']
 video-link: